LukasKristensen/discord-hall-of-fame-bot/README.md

 - [ ] Create a command for updating variable names
 - [ ] Make a folder for each server with private value preferences
 - [ ] Improve database structure to mongodb
-- [ ] Functionality for checking historical messages (it should run through all the messages and post the ones above the reaction value threshold
+- [x] Functionality for checking historical messages (it should run through all the messages and post the ones above the reaction value threshold
 - [ ] When posting the message highlight the reaction emoji from the original message
+- [ ] Fix message IDs not being saved/loaded correctly when validating if it has already been sent
+- [ ] Create a getRandom() function for grabbing a random hall-of-fame post